patrickfreed/benchmark-example/README.md

 ## Generating a flamegraph

 `cargo flamegraph -o <filename.svg> --bin benchmark-example` will generate a low-noise flamegraph.
-Be sure to seed the database with data before generating the flamegraph (see the `see_data` function).
+Be sure to seed the database with data before generating the flamegraph (see the `seed_data` function).

 The code for the application to use for flamegraphs can be found in `src/main.rs`.